kf5131/AIStudent/Week 2: Statistics/README.md

+# Slides

+The slides of this week can be found [here](/Week%202:%20Statistics/slides/build/main.pdf)

 # Installing Required Packages with `uv`
 For this week we will work with external packages like `numpy`, `scipy`, `pandas`, `matplotlib`, `statsmodels` and `sklearn`.
 To do this, we recommend you to use `uv` for managing your virtual environment.
 You can install it by running `pip install uv`.
 Thereafter, you can just do `uv run <name_of_file.py>` to run your code if there is an inline dependency like